 And, let me tell ya, the chicken is tender, juicy, and perfectly crispy - something you don't usually get from the takeout version.
 Plus, the sauce is insanely flavorful with just the right amount of heat, sweetness, and tanginess that keeps you coming back for more.

 Plus, it only takes under 25 minutes to make from start to finish.
 That's less time than it takes for a takeout order to arrive!
+Oh, and they're delicious with a side of these Chinese green beans, so you'll want to make those too.

 INGREDIENTS FOR EMPRESS CHICKEN